-As a result of these share capital increases, active management of business in run-off, a controlled underwriting policy and a careful cost management, as well as the reorganization of the U.S. entities (Non-Life), the level of assets and the solvency margins of our U.S. subsidiaries were sub-
+As a result of these share capital increases, active management of business in run-off, a controlled underwriting policy and a careful cost management, as well as the reorganization of the U.S. entities (Non-Life), the level of assets and the solvency margins of our U.S. subsidiaries were substantially larger than U.S. regulatory requirements as of December 31, 2007.